-The concept of a space catapult is simple, and has been explored at length since the beginning of the Space Age.
+The concept of a space catapult is simple and has been explored at length since the dawn of the Space Age.
 Also known as a mass driver or coilgun, the concept relies on a set of powerful electromagnetic rails to accelerate spacecraft or payloads to escape velocity and launch them horizontally.
 Since the 1960s, NASA has been exploring the concept as an alternative to conducting rocket launches.

-In addition, NASA has been continued to develop this technology through the Marshall Space Flight Center and the Kennedy Space Center.
+In addition, NASA has continued developing this technology through the Marshall Space Flight Center and the Kennedy Space Center.
 Here, engineers have been working on ways to launch spacecraft horizontally using scramjets on an electrified track or gas-powered sled.
 A good example of this is the Magnetic Levitation (MagLev) System which uses the same technology as a maglev train to accelerate a small space plane into orbit.

 And while Yaney has been known for being rather recluse, TechCrunch recently secured an exclusive interview and gained access to the company hangar.
-According to multiple sources that they cite, Yaney and the company he founded are launching a crowdfunding campaign to raise the $30 million in Series A funding to develop the catapult technology.
+According to multiple sources they cite, Yaney and the company he founded are launching a crowdfunding campaign to raise the $30 million in Series A funding to develop the catapult technology.
 In the course of the interview, Yaney expressed his vision for space exploration as follows:

 “Since the dawn of space exploration, rockets have been the only way to access space.
 Yet in 70 years, the technology has only made small incremental advances.
 To truly commercialize and industrialize space, we need 10x tech improvement.”